As if breastfeeding wasn’t challenging enough, now you’re dealing with two! Learn how to breastfeed twins with these tips.

 A typical tandem feeding position includes you sitting cross-legged on the bed or couch.
-You’d wear your nursing pillow around your waste.
-Each twin would be in a football hold—their heads are towards your breasts and their feet to your back.
-How?
+You’d wear your nursing pillow around your waist.
+Each twin would be in a football hold—their heads toward your breasts and their feet to your back.
+Then…

 - Get your twins on either side of where you plan to sit.
 That could be on your bed, the couch, or the floor.
 Lay then down in the position they’d be once they’re on the pillow, so heads facing forward and feet facing back.